 DSSG Fellows will work independently with guidance from their project leads, and with support from the DSI Scientific Director, data scientists from the Applied Statistics and Data Science Group at UBC, and mentors from Microsoft (Vancouver).
 DSSG Fellows will receive a minimum stipend of $6,500 (with a possibility of up to $8,500 depending on funding) for their 14 weeks of full-time work and are expected to participate and present at events involving public and industry stakeholders.

 This program is part of the Cascadia Urban Analytics Cooperative and is sponsored by Microsoft.

 This program is open to full-time UBC students who have successfully completed 75 undergraduate credits, or enrolled in a graduate program at UBC.
 While some experience with coding (e.g., Python, R) and/or statistical background is helpful to your application, we welcome applications from students from all backgrounds--including those from the social sciences and the arts.
 Prior to the start of the program, we will offer optional technical training to better prepare students who come from a non-technical background.

 To submit an application, please complete the application form, provide unofficial transcripts, and include your latest CV.
-The last day to submit an application is February 23, 2018.
-Short-listed applicants will be invited for interviews in early March 2018 and offers will be made shortly thereafter.
+The last day to submit an application is March 5, 2018.
+Short-listed applicants will be invited for interviews in mid-March 2018 and offers will be made shortly thereafter.

 Please note you are required to submit a CV and unofficial transcripts with your application form.